MagedSaeed/generate-sequences/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 # 🌟 Acknowledgments
 Special thanks to the open-source community for inspiring this project 🙌.
+I want to give the credit here to Allen AI Python Package Template (https://github.com/allenai/python-package-template), which provides excellent functionality including GitHub Actions with automated testing and PyPI deployments.